Reversal of quantised Hall drifts at non-interacting and interacting topological boundaries: Materials and methods

 \subsection{Experimental sequence}

 We start by preparing a degenerate cloud of fermionic $^{40}\rm{K}$ in a crossed dipole trap.
 We have a spin mixture of $m_F=\{-9/2,-7/2\}$ except for the measurements in Fig.~\ref{fig:2}B and Fig.~\ref{fig:si_vs}, where a spin-polarised cloud in the magnetic state $F=9/2,\ m_{F}=-9/2$ is used.
 The spin-polarised cloud is directly loaded into the pumping lattice, while the spin mixture is first loaded into an intermediate chequerboard lattice with strongly attractive interactions.
-The two-step loading precludes the presence of atoms in the higher band and gives a larger fraction of atoms in doubly occupied unit cells ~\cite{walter_quantisation_2022}.
+The two-step loading precludes the presence of atoms in the higher band and gives a larger fraction of atoms in doubly occupied unit cells.
+On attractive side we have around 80\% of atoms in doubly occupied unit cells and on repulsive side this value is about 50\% ~\cite{walter_quantization_2023}.

 After pumping the system for varying times, we either take a in-situ absorption image to measure the density or detect the band population with band-mapping.
 The latter is implemented with an exponential ramp to switch off the lattice beam in $\SI{500}{\mu s}$, followed by a time-of-flight expansion of $\SI{25}{ms}$ before absorption imaging.